6 books to fuel your wanderlust

 Friedman’s book is extremely breezy and relate-able, the author is a good girl who is extremely focused and does all things right but a one-way ticket to Ireland changes her attitude about life-for good.
 The journey takes her to 3 continents; Europe, South America and Australia.
 The book doesn’t really give a lot of details about the local, culture, history or anything very touristy but it teaches us how travel can help us grow, learn and live for the moment.

-Memoir of Miranda Kennedy, a reported from New York, who packed her life and traveled to India.
+Memoir of Miranda Kennedy, a reporter from New York, who packed her life and traveled to India.
 The book takes you through Miranda’s life while in Delhi.
-At first what looked like a ‘Eat Pray Love’ in Indian setting turned out to be more of a ‘women’s life in modern India.’
+At first, what looked like a ‘Eat Pray Love’ in Indian setting turned out to be more of a ‘women’s life in modern India.’
 It is interesting to know the day-to-day living in any country, Miranda showcases that through her friends; Geeta, Parvati and Radha.
 The book presses on international women issues, right from the boyfriend stigma to limitations due to caste system.
-Some of them where down right generalization while others were to the point.
-Was my first memoir on India, looking forward to read (better ones) the likes of The great railway bazaar by Paul Theroux
+Some of them were downright generalization while others were to the point.
+This was my first memoir from India, and I have already picked by the next one!
+The great railway bazaar by Paul Theroux

-A humor filled travelogue of two men trying to rediscover America through a 2200 mile long Appalachian trail.
-As called ‘the granddaddy of long hikes’ by Bryson,this hike will give you a taste of America’s finest terrain.
+A humour-filled travelogue of two men trying to rediscover America through a 2200 mile long Appalachian Trail.
+As called ‘the granddaddy of long hikes’ by Bryson, this hike will give you a taste of America’s finest terrain.
 It doesn’t only charm the reader with its wit but and grip them through the breath-taking ecology but also gives a number of historical facts and data along the trail leaving them utterly satisfied.
 Already a classic and made into a motion picture which is releasing this September, so if you prefer a movie over reading a book go #TakeaHike!

 That was that!
 There are so many more on my reading list, will keep sharing in subsequent posts.
 Please comment below with your recommendations and your views on any of the mentioned books 🙂